 We have found that support of Information Technology would help novices understand, organize and visualize the complex relationships among plants that must be formed to create a sustainable polyculture.
 We are building a comprehensive database of plants suitable for this application in Southern California and a design tool called the Sustainable Polyculture Composer.

 This work is managed by UCI Ph.D.
 Student Juliet Norton and Professor Bill Tomlinson in partnership with Professor Don Patterson at Westmont College and Professor Sarah Taylor Lovell at University of Illinois Urbana-Champaign.
 This research is funded by the National Science Foundation Award # 14442749.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 With the help of community members, on campus organizations, and independent students, we have installed a Permaculture research site at the UCI Arboretum.
 To date, we have removed an invasive species that covered the majority of the site, created an outdoor classroom, rehabilitated a grapefruit tree planted by UCI Founding Chancellor Daniel Aldrich, dug earthworks for stormwater management, and planted over 50 native edibles and support species.

 To find out about future events join the UCI Sustainable Polyculture Google Group.

-The database is currently under development and is expected to be available Summer 2016.
-If you are interested in participating in the population of the database please contact us at firstname.lastname@example.org
+The database is still under development.
+The open-source codebase can be found at https://github.com/julietnpn/sage and the current live version can be found here.
+If you are interested in participating in the population of the database please contact us at email@example.com